 Centralized access reporting

-Centralize and archive all access events occurring on your Windows systems.
+Centralize and archive all access events occurring on your Windows systems and in the cloud.
 This step will facilitate and ease the burden of performing accurate, detailed IT forensics in the event of a security breach.

 Insider threat and the Privileged User